uwdata/mosaic/docs/api/vgplot/marks.md

 ## Geo

 The `geo` mark draws geographic features—polygons, lines, points, and other geometry—often as thematic maps.
-Input data should be in a GeoJSON format.
+Input data can be provided directly an array of GeoJSON features or geographic data can be loaded and queried directly in DuckDB using the `spatial` extension.

+The _geometry_ option indicates the column name containing GeoJSON features or GeoJSON geometry objects.
+If _geometry_ is not specified, the mark will interpret input objects as GeoJSON when data is passed in directly.
+When querying geometry from a DuckDB table, the _geometry_ option will default to `'geom'` (the default name for geometry data loaded using the `spatial` extension's `ST_Read` function) and will be automatically converted to GeoJSON format in the databse using the `ST_asGeoJSON` function.
+If the _geometry_ option is specified, automatic conversion of DuckDB query results is _not_ performed; this enables more fine-grained control, but may require explicit conversion of data to GeoJSON format using `ST_asGeoJSON` (or equivalently using Mosaic's `geojson()` SQL helper).

 The `sphere` and `graticule` marks (which do not accept input data) include the sphere of the Earth and global reference lines, respectively.
-For supported options, see the [Observable Plot `geo` documentation](https://observablehq.com/plot/marks/geo).
+For other supported options, see the [Observable Plot `geo` documentation](https://observablehq.com/plot/marks/geo).

 ## Grid